eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

       --out http://ceylon.example.net/repo
       net.example.foo

+Or, if your module is already compiled, you can publish it using `ceylon copy` to replicate the existing artifacts to a the output repository.

 It's worth noting that by taking advantage of the sensible defaults for things like source code directory and output repository, as we have here, you save yourself a lot of typing.